lf-/lindyndns/README.md

     optional arguments:
-      -h, --help            show this help message and exit --listdomains         List all domains and their IDs --list-dom-resources domain_id
+      -h, --help            show this help message and exit --list-domains         List all domains and their IDs --list-dom-resources domain_id
                             List resources for a given domain ID --update domain_id resource_id